Guidelines for Publishing Educational Documents

 (copies of original jpg files at least 300 ppi at 100%).

-• Include an electronic or printed copy of a publishing request with tentative title.
-List reviewers and the administrator who approved publication.
+• Attach an electronic or printed copy of a publishing request with tentative title.
+Include names of reviewers and the administrator who approved publication.

 • If references are used, maintain a simple, consistent style.

 Depending on document size and production requirements, allow 10 to 12 weeks for editing, design, proofreading, revisions, prepress work, printing, and distribution.
 Your editor will outline the process, set up a production schedule, and provide deadlines for each step.

 Missed deadlines will result in delayed production or assessment of a rush charge.
 The rush charge is invoiced to the client’s unit when the client is responsible for a delay, and a deadline must be met.

 The Department of Communications and Agricultural Education provides editing, design, and printing services for numbered publications at no cost to the author’s unit.
 Authors receive two copies of the published document free and may order additional copies at the internal client rate.

 If publishing work is to be included in a grant proposal, contact the publishing unit for cost estimates and scheduling information.
 If funding is approved, the grant account may be invoiced to cover production costs or to purchase and distribute copies according to the grant agreement.